 Even in cold climates, electric RV furnaces will keep you warm and comfortable in your RV.

-They’re more cost-effective to manage and make outstanding aftermarket additions.
+They’re more cost-effective in managing and making outstanding aftermarket additions.

-The most popular choice is to use an electric RV furnace or portable heater.
+The most popular choice is an electric RV furnace or portable heater.

 Pros and Cons of a Propane Heater